-The simulation analysis is important approach to developing and evaluating the systems in terms of development time and cost.
-This paper demonstrates the application of Time Division Cluster Scheduling (TDCS) tool for the configuration of IEEE 802.15.4/ZigBee beaconenabled cluster-tree WSNs using the simulation analysis, as an illustrative example that confirms the practical applicability of the tool.
-The simulation study analyses how the number of retransmissions impacts the reliability of data transmission, the energy consumption of the nodes and the end-to-end communication delay, based on the simulation model that was implemented in the Opnet Modeler.
-The configuration parameters of the network are obtained directly from the TDCS tool.
-The simulation results show that the number of retransmissions impacts the reliability, the energy consumption and the end-to-end delay, in a way that improving the one may degrade the others.
+The interdependence of reliability, energy consumption and timeliness introduces additional complexity to the network design.
+This paper provides a simulation analysis of how the maximum number of retransmission impacts the reliability of data transmission, the energy consumption of the nodes and the end-to-end communication delay in the IEEE 802.15.4/ZigBee beacon-enabled cluster-tree WSNs.
+The simulation study is based on the simulation model that was implemented in the Opnet Modeler.
+The configuration parameters of the network are obtained directly from the TDCS scheduling tool.
+The simulation results demonstrate that the reliability, the energy consumption and end-to-end delay grow with the maximum number of retransmissions.